 11. Jacob K. Javits Graduate Fellowship

-During his 24-year tenure in the Senate, Jacob K. Javits created the merit-based National Graduate Fellowship to reward graduate students of superior academic ability with $15,000 stipends and up to $10,375 in tuition coverage.
-It’s intended to fund Master of Fine Arts or doctoral study in the arts, humanities, and social sciences at accredited U.S. graduate schools.
-Acceptable fields would include archaeology, linguistics, rhetoric, creative writing, photography, sociology, psychology, economics, and more.
+During his 24-year tenure in the Senate, Jacob K. Javits created the merit based National Graduate Fellowship.
+It’s rewards graduate students of superior academic ability with $15,000 stipends and up to $10,375 in tuition coverage.
+It funds Master of Fine Arts or doctoral study in the arts, humanities, and social sciences.
+Students must attend accredited U.S. graduate schools.
+Acceptable fields include but are not limited to archaeology, linguistics, rhetoric, and creative writing.
+Also included are photography, sociology, psychology, and economics.

 Contact